dbckr/gigachat/Readme.md

   - ALT ←/→	to choose a emote/user and ALT ↓ to select (working on an option to use TAB & ENTER like DGG chat, having some problems with the UI framework)
 - Right click a chat message to get option to copy it to clipboard, or left click on it to directly copy it.
 Must click on a section of plain text, not an emote or link.
 - Can click a username to highlight their messages and get a popup with their most recent few messages.
-- Can split screen to display two chats at once via channel options or dragging a tab to right half of messages area.
+- Can split screen to display two chats at once via channel options (right click channel tab) or dragging a channel tab to right half of messages area.

+# YouTube Live Chat Integration

+Hacky but functional support for YT chatting within the app by using a Tampermonkey script and embedded web server:

+- Install Tampermonkey extension for your browser of choice.
+- Add the contents of yt-chat-monitor-tampermonkey.js to it as a script.
+- When you have a YT live stream open it should detect the live chat and send message over to the app, and also send messages typed into the app.
+  - Currently the script is just scraping the HTML of the live chat panel, so hiding chat or popping it out will probably break it.
+But switching to theater mode to move the chat below the video works fine.

+Chat tabs auto-created by this integration will stay around until manually removed.

 # Todo